SvenLieber/website/content/en/newsletter/_index.md

 ## View the archive

-Looking for something or just want to see what you can expect from my Newsletter?
+Looking for a specific edition or just want to see what you can expect from my Newsletter?
 Browse through old Newsletter editions!

 {{< cta cta_text="Check the archive" cta_link="https://fairdata.substack.com/archive" cta_new_tab="false" >}}